PennyLaneAI/pennylane/doc/development/adding_templates.rst

         list_of_gates = rec.queue

-   * Your template should have a positional argument called ``wires``, which takes an integer (single wire) or a list of wire indices that the template acts on.

    * Consider using the :func:`broadcasting <pennylane.templates.broadcasting>` function to make your code more concise.

    * Write an extensive docstring that explains how to use the template.
 Include a sketch of the template (add the